centreon/centreon-documentation/fr/integrations/itsm/ot-service-now.md

 ## Compatibility

-This integration is (at least) compatible with the following Service Now
+This integration is (at least) compatible with the following ServiceNow
 versions:

   - Madrid